techpines/asset-rack/README.md

 2. __Contents (HTTP Response Body)__: The body of the response received by a web client.
 3. __Meta Data (HTTP Headers)__: Gives information about the resource, like content-type, caching info.

-Conceptually, this definition is the bedrock foundation of __asset-rack__.
+This simple definition is the theoretical bedrock of this entire framework.

 ## Getting Started

-Asset-rack is the most advanced static-web framework on any platform.
+Asset-Rack is the most advanced Static-Web framework on any platform.
+Let's look at the most basic example.

 ```js
 asset = new rack.Asset({